alvinr/data-modeling/aerospike/state_machines/README.md

 ```

 # Avoiding Updates by Other Threads and Processes
-We have added a write policy AS_POLICY_GEN_EQ, which ensures that the version number (or in Aerospike­speak, “Generation”) is that same we read when we come to write the record.
+We have added a write policy ```AS_POLICY_GEN_EQ```, which ensures that the version number (or in Aerospike­ speak, “Generation”) is that same we read when we come to write the record.
 This ensures that nobody else has updated the record in the meantime.
 If the record was changed, then an exception will be thrown when the update is executed.
 There are several ways we can deal with that (e.g., re­query the record and try the transaction again, return an error to the user,
-compensate on failureetc.), but that is beyond the scope of this article.
-The key point is that you can track these changes ­ and act on them ­ programmatically.
+compensate on failure etc.), but that is beyond the scope of this article.
+The key point is that you can track these changes  - and act on them - programmatically.

 # Tracking Service Activation Attempts